BrynCooke/buildstructor/README.md

 | ...Map    | insert(_, _)          |
 | Vec       | push(_)               |

-If your type does not conform to these patterns then you can use a type alias to trick buildstructor into giving the parameter special treatment.
+If your type does not conform to these patterns then you can use a type alias to trick Buildstructor into giving the parameter special treatment.

 #### Naming